LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents: Experiment

 \subsection{Experimental Results}

-We evaluated the performance of the ACT and DP models across Level-1 to Level-3 tasks in Table~\ref{tab:results}.
-For Level-1 tasks, both models demonstrated robust fundamental manipulation skills, achieving high success rates due to the simplicity of these single-step operations.
-In Level-2 tasks, success rates began to decline, particularly for DP.
-We observed that DP frequently stalled.
-For instance, in the Heater Beaker task, the DP algorithm halted during the final action until time expired, while in the Operate Drawer task, most DP failures stemmed from its inability to execute any action successfully.
-In the Stir with GlassRod task, both models exhibited errors in grasping or stirring position due to the small size of the glass rod.
+We evaluated the performance of the ACT and DP models across Level-1 to Level-3 tasks in Table~\ref{tab:results} and Table~\ref{tab:level3}, and additionally tested the $\pi_0$ model on Level-3 tasks.
+For Level-1 tasks, both models demonstrated robust fundamental manipulation abilities, achieving high success rates due to the simplicity and single-step nature of these tasks.
+In Level-2 tasks, the success rates began to decline, particularly for the DP model.
+We observed that DP frequently stalled during execution.
+For example, in the Heater Beaker task, the DP algorithm paused during the final action until the time limit expired; while in the Operate Drawer task, most DP failures resulted from its inability to successfully execute any action.
+In the Stir with GlassRod task, both models exhibited noticeable errors in grasping or stirring positions due to the small size of the glass rod.

 In Level-3 tasks, the performance gap widened, with ACT maintaining superior stability, while DP struggled with generalization to novel materials and precise actions, such as pressing a button in Heater Beaker.
 In contrast, ACT showed greater robustness when handling out-of-domain visual features.
+Additionally, we evaluated the VLA-based model $\pi_0$ on selected Level-3 generalization tasks.
+While pretrained VLA models, after fine-tuning, exhibited minimal performance degradation on out-of-distribution visual inputs or novel materials, they did not consistently outperform models trained from scratch in these tasks.
 We tested generalization to out-of-domain shapes in Table~\ref{table:4} by jointly training datasets with objects of varying sizes and evaluating on out-of-domain objects.
 The results revealed that joint training with objects of significantly different sizes led to a substantial drop in in-domain success rates, with near-zero success rates for out-of-domain shapes and sizes.
 This suggests that both models largely lack the ability to manipulate out-of-domain objects.
-Level-4 tasks, as shown in the provided table, assessed long-horizon tasks.
-ACT significantly outperformed DP, achieving higher success rates in single-stage primitive (SP) actions and sub-steps (A1–A7), though both models experienced sharp declines in later sub-steps (A5–A7) due to cumulative errors in complex sequences.
-In sub-steps, although each policy is more stable when handling its own task, it is necessary to design specific action decomposition and switching mechanisms, which increases the overall system complexity.
-Moreover, the transitions between actions may become discontinuous or suffer from distribution shift issues.